-The Company plans to continue with engineering studies in preparation of completing a PFS later in the year.
-Drilling is also planned on other targets on the property that have the potential for vein mineralization similar to that of the Ixtaca zone.
-This program will be funded and managed by the Company.
+The Company plans to continue advanced engineering studies in 2014 and 2015.
+Drilling will also be considered on other targets on the property that have the potential for vein mineralization similar to that of the Ixtaca zone.

 El Cobre - Mexico